Bankso/SCAR/README.md

 **process.R**
 The "heavy-lifter" script, which contains all the commands to process the data by interacting with the SCAR package

-The processing steps are outlined below (to be completed expanded on later...)
+The processing steps are outlined below (to be completed later)

 #### Collect yeast genome assembly and annotation